Call for Submissions: The 2020 Heizer Doctoral Dissertation Award in New Enterprise Development

 The 2020 Heizer Award is open to authors who, in calendar year 2019, completed all requirements for their doctoral degree, as supported by documentation from the awarding institution.
 This includes any coursework, public defense, revisions, etc. that are required for earning the degree.
 (Formal ceremonies such as graduation and promotion that are customary, but not required, can take place after 2019.)
 If some requirements have not been completed by 2019, candidates are encouraged to submit for the 2021 competition.

-Submitters should provide (electronically, see below):
+Submitters should provide electronic documentation of:

-1) evidence of completion (see “Eligibility” above);
+1) Evidence of completion (see “Eligibility” above);

-2) the following three nomination documents:
+2) The following three nomination documents: